btrapp/covidmortality2020/Mortality.md

 print("RMSE Median:",rmseMed,"RMSE Mean:",rmseMea,"RMSE XGBoost:",rmseXgb)

 #Of the 3 techniques, Mean has the lowest RMSE

+#Use the expected death mean values to calculate the amount of deaths that are above or below what we'd expect
+# from our historical model
+dfUs['ExtraDeathsMean'] = dfUs['Deaths']-dfUs['ExpectedDeathsMean']

 ```

     RMSE Median: 1962.5359228298055 RMSE Mean: 1932.2438512364388 RMSE XGBoost: 2127.6515559635823